 Where this is difficult, remote controlled power boards are available for approximately $40.

-LCD displays use less energy compared to cathode ray tube and plasma displays of an equal size.
+LED LCD displays use less energy compared to LCD displays of an equal size.

 Assume each TV can contribute $30 to $200 per year to your power bill.
 Standby consumption varies greatly between models.